 Wild boar may no longer roam the Peak District but the High Peak Hog is back for a second year!
-It will be held on 11th May 2014 and opens for entries on 2nd December 2013.
+It will be held on 11th May 2014.

 We have increased the maximum number of riders to 300 but it will still remain a friendly club event organised by cyclists for cyclists.
-It sold out within a few weeks last year so enter early to avoid disappointment!
+It sold out in just over a month.

 Read Cycling Weekly’s review of the event